-Transcript: Trump's Address On Border Security And Democrats' Response
+Transcript: Trump's Address On Border Security And Democratic Response

 After his remarks, House Speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., voiced their objections.
 They urged the president to "re-open the government," which has been partially shuttered since Dec.
 22, and to "separate the shutdown from the arguments over border security."

 Read the full transcripts from both the president and the Democratic leaders below.
+You can read a fact check of the remarks here.

 President Trump